by Jill Chessman

 Fr.
 Damien enlarged St. Philomena several times, as can be seen from this side view.
 His final project was the stone front section and belfry.
 He embellished the interior as well.
 Below is the original altar.
 He later reoriented the church, creating a larger apse and nave, leaving the original altar as a side altar on the right.
 Notice in the foreground a “folding table” Vatican II altar, a make-shift addition that surely would have never suited Fr.
 Damien.

 On the other side of the peninsula, Fr.
 Damien built a second church, which he called Our Lady Help of the Sick.
 The current church, St. Francis, was built next to it after his death and is the current parish church for the patients who remain on the peninsula.

 The church that St. Damien built can be seen through the window of St. Francis (below)

 Two churches remain that St. Damien built on the “topside” of Molokai.
 St. Joseph Church (below), built in 1876, is said to be in its original condition.
 A wooden steeple, removed when the tower was repaired, has not yet been replaced.

 Our Lady of the Seven Sorrows Church (below) was built in 1874 and rebuilt in 1966 using original components and furnishings.
 Sunday Mass is still celebrated there.

-(Below) The Stations of the cross – a series of prints we were told were donated to this church around Fr.
+(Above) Our Lady of Lourdes with a lei.(Below) The Stations of the Cross – a series of prints which was donated to this church around Fr.
 Damien’s time by admirers of his work.